Marino Franchitti: Racing career

 In 2007, he signed a full-season deal to join his brother at Andretti Green Racing and to be the full-time driver for their new ALMS P2 class Acura entry with teammate Bryan Herta.
 Dario Franchitti, Tony Kanaan, and Herta teamed up to win the P2 class in the first outing for the team and the car: the 2007 12 Hours of Sebring.
 Marino started with the team at the next race in St. Petersburg.
 Both Franchitti brothers left the team after the 2007 season and while Dario went to NASCAR, Marino continued in the ALMS, switching to Dyson Racing's Porsche RS Spyder, partnering with Butch Leitzinger.

 He remained with the team for 2009, which fielded a Mazda powered Lola B09/86.
 He moved to Highcroft Racing for three events in 2010.

 In 2011, Franchitti finished second at the Twelve Hours of Sebring in the Highcroft Racing Honda Performance Development ARX-01e, which turned out to be the car's first and only race.
 He made an end-of-year start with Level 5 Motorsports in one of its Honda Performance Development ARX-01g's at the Petit Le Mans.

 For 2012, Franchitti was confirmed as the first driver of the Highcroft Racing DeltaWing, which ran as the 56th and unclassified entrant in the 2012 24 Hours of Le Mans.
 Marino also drove for the PR1/Mathasian Motorsports PC team in select races, winning in his class at Mid-Ohio.

 In 2013, Franchitti was hired by Level 5 Motorsports to drive an HPD ARX-03b for the 2013 12 Hours of Sebring.
 Franchitti won the P2 class with Scott Tucker and Ryan Briscoe and came 6th overall.
 Later, Level 5 signed on Franchitti for a full-season effort in P2.

+Media career

+Franchitti portrayed racer Eugenio Castellotti in the 2023 film Ferrari.

 Personal life

 Franchitti is the son of Marina and George Franchitti, both born in Scotland.
-He is of Italian heritage, from the town of Cassino in Central Italy.
+He is of Italian heritage, from the town of Cassino in Southern Italy.

-Marino is married to Holly Mason, second daughter of Pink Floyd drummer Nick Mason and a racer of historic cars herself.
+Marino is married to Holly Mason, second daughter of Pink Floyd drummer Nick Mason and a racer of historic cars herself.In June 2017, one month before the Silverstone Classic car festival, Marino and Holly were involved in a car crash when her pink Austin A35 car flipped twice a corner of the British Grand Prix track a racing circuit during a practice drive.
+Holly was pulled out of the wreckage and was unscathed while Marino sustained minor injuries.

 Marino and Dario Franchitti are also cousins of fellow Scottish racing driver Paul di Resta, and are friends off the track with Allan McNish.